dart-lang/site-www/src/_articles/server/native-extensions.md

 ---
-title: Native Extensions for the Standalone Dart VM
+title: Native extensions for the standalone Dart VM
 description: Learn how to enable command-line Dart apps to call C/C++ functions.
 date: 2012-05-01
 category: dart-vm